Listen to Nancy’s answer recorded live on Moody radio, here:

 I just read, yet again, that homosexuality is not found in the Bible and therefore is not a sin and people should be fine with it.
-Many others argue that they were born that way making it ok.
+Many others argue that they were born that way making it okay.

 As Christians we all sin.
 “The acts of the flesh are obvious: sexual immorality, impurity and debauchery; idolatry and witchcraft; hatred, discord, jealousy, fits of rage, selfish ambition, dissensions, factions and envy; drunkenness, orgies, and the like.
 I warn you, as I did before, that those who live like this will not inherit the kingdom of God” (Galatians 5:19-21).